 - Search the outlet: Who is the audience?
+Is it geared toward a certain type of industry professional, high-level executives, the general public or someone else?
 Is its content in line with your attorneys’ thought leadership?
-Find an “About” link to learn more about its subject matter and frequency.
-Download the media kit to better understand its demographics and editorial calendar.
+Before responding, find an “About” link to learn more about its mission and subject matter.
+Download the media kit to better understand its demographics and editorial schedule.

 - Investigate the reporter: What else has the reporter written?
-Does he or she appear to have a specific beat, and if so, what angle does his or her coverage typically take?
-Where else has he or she worked, and how deep is the reporter’s experience with the interview topic?
+Do they appear to have a specific beat, and if so, what angle does their coverage typically take?
+Where else have they worked, and how deep is the reporter’s experience with the interview topic?
 Is there any reason to believe the interview could be hostile?

 - Review the topic: Is the subject of the reporter’s inquiry in line with an area of interest for your attorneys?
 How will it benefit your firm, a practice or a lawyer if one of your firm’s attorneys were to contribute thought leadership to the story?

-- Check the DA: DA stands for “Domain Authority,” which is an industry-accepted metric that determines the overall dominance of a particular website.
-A DA score ranges from 1 to 100, with 100 being the highest score.
-Opportunities tied to publications with a high DA are likelier to be worthwhile opportunities.
+- Check the DA: DA stands for “Domain Authority,” an industry-accepted metric that determines the overall relevance of a particular website.
+A DA score ranges from 1 to 100, with 100 being the highest or best score.
+Opportunities tied to publications with a higher DA are likelier to be worthwhile.
 (Here’s a free tool to check a site’s DA.)

-How can Jaffe help you identify good media opportunities?
+How can Jaffe help you with media opportunities?

-Jaffe has nearly 40 years of experience in assisting law firms with media relations efforts.
-We have established deep relationships with prominent national and regional legal and business publications and are able to easily vet the quality of a particular request.
+Jaffe literally helped lay the foundation for law firm media relations more than 40 years ago.
+Since then, we have been helping law firms and legal professionals strategically navigate the media landscape to raise their profiles and spread their thought leadership.
+We have established deep relationships with prominent national and regional legal and business publications, and are able to easily vet the quality of a particular request.
 In addition, by learning about your firm, practices and attorneys, we can help determine the value of a specific media opportunity and assist in constructing talking points to ensure that your lawyer gives the best interview possible.